Hobbes02/GodotPlatformerPathfinding/README.md

 default jump height value in tilemap tiles

 int jump_distance = 6
-the distance your charater can jump straight-on (in tilemap tiles)
+the distance the agent can jump in a straight line (in tilemap tiles)

 int height = 2
-the height of your character (in tilemap tiles)
+the height of the agent (in tilemap tiles)

 ```

 ## PathfindTarget
-## properties
+### properties
 ```
 const int TYPE_WALK = 0
 movement type for walking to a point